OpenObservability/OpenMetrics/protobuf_vs_text.md

 meant as convenient coincidence and not as a leak of Prometheus implementation details into the exposition format.
-To make sure of that, the text format parser was implemented to convert the text format into protobuf (rather than the interval data model of the Prometheus server), so that we could still follow our vision of growing the internal data representation into something closer to the rich data model of the protobuf format.
+To make sure of that, the text format parser was implemented to convert the text format into protobuf (rather than the internal data model of the Prometheus server), so that we could still follow our vision of growing the internal data representation into something closer to the rich data model of the protobuf format.

 The text format was also designed to closely match the appearence of metric selectors in PromQL.

-The design efforts paid off quickly as the text format became popular quite quickly, with some intended and some not so intended side effects:
+The design efforts paid off soon as the text format became popular quite quickly, with some intended and some not so intended side effects:
 - The text format was used as the usual human-readable representation of metrics when looking at the `/metrics` endpoint with a browser.
 (An easy to